 In 1931, Toni Morrison was born.

 Toni Morrison, Nobel Laureate and Pulitzer Prize-winning author of fiction, nonfiction, drama, and poetry, was born in 1931 in Lorain, Ohio.
-Best known for her novels such as The Bluest Eye, Song of Solomon, and Beloved, she has also published children's books based on Aesop's fables with her son Slade.
-Recurring motifs in her works for both young and adult readers include the reworking of myths, fables, and folk tales and the importance of personal and collective memory.
+Best known for her novels such as The Bluest Eye, Song of Solomon, and Beloved, she also published children's books based on Aesop's fables with her son Slade.
+Recurring motifs in her works for both young and adult readers included the reworking of myths, fables, and folk tales and the importance of personal and collective memory.
+She passed away in 2019.

 Although most of Morrison's works are appropriate at the secondary level, students at any grade can be introduced to her style and language through her book Who's Got Game?
 Poppy or the Snake?, based on Aesop's fable "The Farmer and the Snake."